LilyTruong2291/COVID19-in-NYC/README.md

 ![Correlation Analysis](https://github.com/LilyTruong2291/COVID19-in-NYC/blob/master/images/corr1.PNG)

 This simple statistics method help to identify which correlations are the strongest.
 Figure closer to 1 (darker blue shade) indicate positive correlation; whereas figure closer to -1 (darker red shade) indicate negative correlation.
 Out of 19 socio-economic and health factors I tested, the strongest correlation confimred cases per 100,000 with log median income (-0.53).
 There are weak correlation between minority/low education/underlying health issues with confirmed COVID-19 cases.
-The correlation reveals that more cases are occured in middle income communities.

 I also visualized the geographic distribution of cases with a chloropleth map of NYC.